 "It used to be about the music, man!"

 Joe Griffith, seated here in the cream colored blazer, has the gift of perfect pitch and every member of the band deferred to his innate ability, whether they were able to verbally admit it or not.
 Joe entered the band as a keyboard player, but had been teaching himself the guitar, which soon eclipsed the keys in his attention and playing.
-He too is still delighting audiences in New England with his current group, Eleventh Hour.
-Previously he was with Exit Laughing, whose keyboard player, Mike Iodice, was also briefly a member of one incarnation of FLICK LIVES!
+He too is still delighting audiences in New England with his current group, Hat Trick.
+Previously he was with Eleventh Hour and, before that, Exit Laughing, whose keyboard player, Mike Iodice, was also briefly a member of one incarnation of FLICK LIVES!.

-Bob Druwing, pictured here shirtless, was the lead singer, who was just starting to attend Emerson College as a sophomore majoring in theater.
-He would eventually go on to pursue a career of acting in movies and TV and has lived in Hollywood since 1999.
+Bob Druwing, pictured here shirtless, was the lead singer.
+He was just starting to attend Emerson College as a sophomore majoring in theater.
+He would eventually go on to pursue a career of acting in movies and TV and has lived in Los Angeles since 1999.

 Also pictured are Billy's girlfriend Janet Hoffman, top left, Steve's girlfriend Suzie "Ma" Schwartz in red, Bob's date Mary Hansen, top right, roadies Roger Stonehouse, seated in blue denim jacket, who became a radio DJ in Canada, Mickey Quirk in yellow, Joe "Quill" Cardillo in the white T and Peter's "groupie", Cathy (?).